18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 #### Executive summary

 - Proper post-award contract administration requires more time and effort in agile than in traditional government contracts.
-Working this way brings many benefits: more flexibility, more control of the product, more transparency into day-to-day work, sufficient data rights remain with the government so vendor lock-in is difficult, and outcomes are better–and delivered faster–for end users.
+Working this way brings many benefits: more flexibility, more control of the product, more transparency into day-to-day work, sufficient data rights remain with the government so vendor lock-in is difficult, and outcomes are better — and delivered faster — for end users.

 #### Recommendation